• Skip to primary navigation

 • Set the pie aside and allow it to cool completely.
 This will take about 1 hour.

-Cover the pie with cling wrap and place it in the refrigerator until cold; for at least one hour
+Cover the pie with cling wrap and place it in the refrigerator until cold; for at least one more hour.

 Video